 VII.
 PROCESSING PERSONAL DATA

 - If there is processing of personal data on the part of SCHENKER Ltd., this processing is governed by the SCHENKER Personal Data Processing Principles, the text of which forms an attachment to these terms and conditions and which is also available on https://www.dbschenker.com/cz-en/about/db-schenker-czech-republic/personal-data-processing-policy or upon request at the headquarters of SCHENKER Ltd.

 - Personal data of third parties, which means personal data of employees and customers of business partners of SCHENKER Ltd. and other natural persons involved in the cooperation with SCHENKER Ltd. or, where applicable, other data that SCHENKER Ltd. receives from a business partner in connection with the conclusion or performance of a contract, shall be processed in accordance with the valid legislation in the area of protection of personal data.
 This personal data will be used by SCHENKER Ltd. for the purpose of fulfilling contracts with its business partners.

 VIII.
 FINAL PROVISIONS

-2. Those relations between the freight forwarder and the mandator, which are not regulated by these Terms of Trade or in the provisions of the forwarding contract, are subject to the relevant provisions of the international and Czech legal regulations.
+- Relationships between the ordering party of the shipping and SCHENKER Ltd. not governed by these Business Terms and Conditions and by the provisions of the shipping contract, shall be governed by the relevant provisions of international and Czech legal regulations.